mwiens91/avise/README.md

 Avise was created to help inform users of the effects substances have on their health.
 This is achieved through

-+ integrating bots on popular messaging services to conventiently track user data
++ integrating bots on popular messaging services to conveniently track user data

 + providing real-time visualizations of users' consumption of